frconor-ebook/meditations/_posts/2025-09-22-christ-the-light.md

 The only way, he says, to encounter the truth of our humanity is to encounter the Word made flesh.

-When we encounter the light, we encounter the truth of our humanity, the truth of every human person, where we\'ve come from, where we\'re going, and what life is all about.
+When we encounter the light, we encounter the truth of our humanity, the truth of every human person, where we've come from, where we're going, and what life is all about.

 The Word took on flesh, he says, not just for a time, but for eternity.